 - 1 Day Pass is $84 adult, $51.80 child

 - 3 Day Pass is $144 for an adult and 119 for a child (current sale prices)

 - And 5 Day Attraction Pass costs $109 adult and $69.30 for a child

 Some other tours and attractions also included in the city Sightseeing Pass that I have not mentioned already and I think are a fantastic addition include:

 - Walking Tours in San Francisco, including a haunted after dark tour.

-- Bike tours and rentals
+- Bike rentals and bike tours

 - It now includes a one-day Muni Pass, which I think enhances its value even more.
 (This was not part of it during our visit to San Francisco.)